 Remi Daviet’s research focuses on understanding and predicting consumer decisions using insights from neuroscience, cognitive science, psychology, genomics, and economics.
 His recent work explores how DNA data is used in microtargeting marketing strategies.
 Daviet joins WSB as an assistant professor after serving as a postdoctoral research fellow at The Wharton School of the University of Pennsylvania.

-Aziza Jones (BBA ’13): Connecting Branding, Community, and Privacy
+Aziza Jones (BBA ’13): Studying Social Status and Signaling Behavior

-Aziza Jones’ researches branding, community, and privacy.
+Aziza Jones researches branding, social status, and signaling behavior.
 She studies how others impact our consumption and how social identities influence decision-making.
 Her recent work examines parental buying habits and how parents will align themselves with certain products, brands, and people in attempts to help their children.
 An alumna of WSB, Jones is thrilled to return to her alma mater as an assistant professor after completing her PhD at Rutgers University.

 Management and Human Resources